Profile

 3. 3

-Roll out the pastry and cut out rounds about 8 cm across.
+Roll out the pastry and cut into discs about 8cm across.

 4. 4

-Place a teaspoon of the filling onto each disc, fold over to form a half-moon shape and press the edges firmly together with a fork or a ‘piduzzu’ to seal.
+Place a teaspoon of the filling onto each disc, fold over to form a half-moon shape, and press the edges firmly together using a fork or a traditional 'piduzzu' tool to seal.

 5. 5

-Arrange the pastries on a baking tray lined with parchment and bake at 180°C for about 20 minutes until golden.
+Arrange the cuffiteddi on a baking tray lined with parchment paper and bake at 180°C for around 20 minutes, until golden.

 6. 6

-Dust with icing sugar and let cool completely before serving.
+Once baked, dust with icing sugar and allow to cool completely before serving.

 💡 Tips and Variations